ossia/score-docs/docs/reference-manual/devices/library/serial-device.md

 10\r\n12\r\n17\r\n5\r\n...
 ```

-To fetch the sensor value, a `get` message must be written by the computer to the serial port ; a complete communication sessop, in a serial console could for instance look like this:
+To fetch the sensor value, a `get` message must be written by the computer to the serial port ; a complete communication session, in a serial console could for instance look like this:

 ```
 get